errilaz/pocketpress/README.md

 > An extremely static site generator

-PocketPress is a little SSG that produces HTML/CSS from a [LiveScript](https://livescript.net)-based DSL.
+PocketPress is a little zero-config SSG that produces HTML/CSS from a [LiveScript](https://livescript.net)-based DSL.
 It is meant to create simple sites quickly, typically hosted on GitHub pages.

 ## Install